CybersecurityForDemocracy/tiktok-library/README.md

 hatch run tiktok-lib run --db-url ... # query API

-> [!CAUTION]
-> This library directly loads and executes the python code in the `query.yaml` file.
-Do not run this library with untrusted code or users.

 ## Basic usage

 1. This library requires TikTok Research API access.
 It does not provide any access by itself.